 FREQUENTLY ASKED QUESTIONS

 Yes.
-Every class has a highly skilled teaching assistant and in some cases, an additional teaching assistant is also allocated if it is necessary and we have the capacity to be able to provide this.
+Every class has a teaching assistant and in some cases, an additional teaching assistant is also allocated if it is necessary and we have the capacity to be able to provide this.

-The academy building was built by Medway in 2017 to accommodate 30 children in each class.
+The building was built specifically to accommodate 30 pupils in each class.

 Our school lunches are provided by Cucina.
 All meals comply with government regulations for meals in schools and, in fact, are supplemented with a salad bar.
 There is an option of a hot meal, a packed lunch or a jacket potato each day.
 Meals must be booked on ParentPay.

 No we do not.
 We work closely with The Hundred of Hoo Nursery.
-Whilst they are part of Leigh Academies Trust, they are not part of the academy.
+Whilst they are part of Leigh Academies Trust, they are not directly linked to The Hundred of Hoo Academy.

 No they do not.
 Although we work closely with the nursery, they are not part of our academy.
 Our oversubscription criteria for EYFS is available under our Admissions tab on our website.

 We currently have a very popular Breakfast Club that runs from 07:45 to 08:30.
 We currently do not have an after school childcare provision due to space and staff capacity but we have an excellent arrangement with The Hundred of Hoo Nursery who provide after-school care for pupils and collect from the Primary site.

 Yes there are a variety of after school clubs that children can attend.
 They run from 15:15 – 16:15 after school.
-They are currently on hold at the moment due to the current situation.
+See our “Co-curricular offer” section to find out more.